lidderupk/chatbot-workshop/training.md

     ![Add New Intent](assets/addnew.png)

-9. Use the answers you wrote in Step 1 to create the first intent.
+9. Name the intent `book_reservation` and use the answers you wrote in Step 1 to create the first intent.
 If you did not go through that exercise, enter the following examples for the intent:

     ```
     book a reservation